Redirect Page

 The fields that are available in this section are as follows:

 To set up the session variables, enter a name for the session variable in the Session Variable Names field and click commit.
-The name will now be available in the Parameter field, as shown in the figure to the right.
+The name will now be available in the Parameter field.

 Select this parameter and select a Source from the second list and click Commit.
-An additional field will appear in the Session Variables section, as shown in the figure below.
+An additional field will appear in the Session Variables section.

 Enter the value for the source into the field.
 To delete a session variable, click the Delete box and click Commit.